Oy, you may be saying to yourself. How can I possibly say yay for Chardonnay?

 But I think Chardonnay is totally cool.
-Because I love Brie and roasted garlic and roast chicken and crab—and similarly rich and weighty foods.
+Because I love roasted chicken—here’s my recipe for Classic Roast Chicken with Roast Potatoes, pictured below—and creamy Brie and succulent crab and similarly rich and weighty foods.
 And a rich, weighty wine like Chardonnay is perfect for pairing with them.

 That said, styles of Chardonnay can vary widely, from crisp and refreshing to buttery, sometimes oaky or toasty, and soft—plus everything in between.